Testing methods

 - Potential advantages

-- Reliably detects germline mutations
+- More reliably detects germline mutations than tissue or ctDNA tests

 - Potential limitations

-- Cannot detect relevant somatic mutations
+- Cannot detect any somatic mutations

 - TAT